Jonah Goldberg, posts the following

 As the title of essay suggests, Waugh was attempting to defend Mussolini's invasion of Ethiopia.
 Elsewhere in the essay, Waugh wrote:

-In the matter of abstract justice, the Italians have as much right to govern; in the matter of practical politics, it is certain that their government would be for the beneŽfit of the Ethiopian Empire and for the rest of Africa. … It will be the supreme trial of Mussolini’s regime.
+In the matter of abstract justice, the Italians have as much right to govern; in the matter of practical politics, it is certain that their government would be for the benefit of the Ethiopian Empire and for the rest of Africa. … It will be the supreme trial of Mussolini’s regime.
 We can, with clear conscience, fold our hands and await the news on the wireless."

-As the author of the forthcoming book, Liberal Fascism, perhaps he might want to be a bit more circumspect about publicizing fascist apologias.
+Liberal Fascism, perhaps he might want to be a bit more circumspect about publicizing fascist apologias.

 1 comment: